 Naturally, "Servant Sunday" could be only a very modest one-time reenactment of the very detailed and complex ceremonies of the Tabernacle and Temple.
 We are not Jews, (therefore in fact we are ineligible--the Old Covenant was made bewteen Israel and Yahweh).
 We have no Levitical priests today, and according to the Epistle of Hebrews, the Old Covenant was actually rendered null and void by Jesus when He came.
 The Old Covenant specifies a myriad of sacrifices, one could only hope to illustrate one of two of Israel's sacrifcial offerings in a churach-sponsored "Sacrifice Sunday teaching lesson."
 (See Ray Stedman's studies in Leviticus).

 Cleaning up the bloody, messy parking lot would be a big effort.
 There will be the neighbors to deal with next, and the League for Animal Rights would surely protest.
 We could expect to hear from the City Council and from countless neighbors.
 Expect the paparazzi to show up in full force!
-We'd probably draw wide-spread public outrage.
-"Do you people actually think human beings are actually sinful and that some blood-thirsty God could possible be appeased by such pagan rites?"
+We'd probably draw widespread public outrage.
+"Do you people actually think human beings are actually sinful and that some blood-thirsty God could possibly be appeased by such pagan rites?"
 "We aren't living in the Dark Ages now, we moderns know that there is no God, and if there is a god, He certainly doesn't get involved in our affairs."
-Or, "I believe in a God of love not in a God of judgment."
+Or, "I believe in a God of love, not in a God of judgment."

 I think that the very idea of killing even one innocent sheep for "sin" is repulsive even to us Christians.
 "Surely sin can not be that serious?"
-"We are civilized people, are we not, our seminary professors have surely found for us a better plan than the shedding of so much expensive animal blood just to get keep us into good standing with God awhile longer.
+"We are civilized people, are we not, our seminary professors have surely found for us a better plan than the shedding of so much expensive animal blood just to keep us into good standing with God awhile longer.
 After all, 'God is love.'"

 Certain new theologians dispute original sin, which is the only part of Christian theology which can really be proved.
 Some followers of the Rev. R. J. Campbell, in their almost too fastidious spirituality, admit divine sinlessness, which they cannot see even in their dreams.
 But they essentially deny human sin, which they can see in the street.
 The strongest saints and the strongest skeptics alike took positive evil as the starting-point of their argument.
 If it be true (as it certainly is) that a man can feel exquisite happiness in skinning a cat, then the religious philosopher can only draw one of two deductions.
 He must either deny the existence of God, as all atheists do; or he must deny the present union between God and Man, as all Christians do.
-The new theologians seem to think it a highly rationalistic solution to deny the cat.--G. K Chesterton, Orthodoxy
+The new theologians seem to think it a highly rationalistic solution to deny the cat.--G. K. Chesterton, Orthodoxy

 The Old Covenant provided for forgiveness of sins from God through the blood sacrifice of animals.
 As noted, one's sins were not removed, but only "covered" until the day of final redemption.
 Similarly the judgment all sinners deserve was not accomplished and finished, but only postponed to a future date by the Old Covenant sacrifices.
 Then, too, there were numerous sins which had to be kept track of--sins against God and sins against one's neighbors.
 Each individual over the age of accountability had to deal with his or her sins, it could not be done by proxy.
 The Temple sacrifices only dealt with externals, it should be apparent that we what we need is a new heart.
 The Old Covenant also tended to result in a deep fear of God, fear of His punishment, His holiness and His unattainably high standards.